casper-network/docs/source/docs/casper/workflow/erc20-token-deployment-guide.md

 `npm run erc20iface deploy`

-If deployment succeeds, your last log line will tell you the name of the installed token.
+You'll know your deployment succeeded when the name of the contract is printed out in the console.

 `...
 Contract name: Test Token`

 Your ERC-20 token contract is now successfully installed.
 Next we'll go about transferring tokens.

 **Note:**

+An error message will be provided if a deploy fails.
+Deployments may fail for a number of reasons, including out-of-gas errors, and internet connectivity issues.

 *For help, run `npm run erc20iface help`*